cl33per/projectI/README.md

 # ProjectI

 ### Summary
 ProjectI aka Executives Travel Assistance.
-Is made to incoroporate travel planes with logged in Executive Assistance that are representing cetain exectutive and making travel plans for them.
+Is made to incoroporate travel planes with logged in Executive Assistants that are representing certain executive and making travel plans for them.

 See the working app here:
 http://projecti-14fca.firebaseapp.com/